Chapter 2

 [].

-neg([node('NEG',[node(Word,[])])|L],L) --> [w('NEG',Word)].
+neg([node('NEG',[node(Word,[])])|L],L) -->

-to([node('TO',[node(Word,[])])|L],L) --> [w('TO',Word)].
+to([node('TO',[node(Word,[])])|L],L) -->

 (2.34)

-adverbial([node('CONJ;_cl_',[node(Word,[])])|L],L) --> [w('CONJ;_cl_',Word)].
+[w('CONJ;_cl_',Word)].

-adverbial([node('INTJ',[node(Word,[])])|L],L) --> [w('INTJ',Word)].
+[w('INTJ',Word)].

-adverbial([node('REACT',[node(Word,[])])|L],L) --> [w('REACT',Word)].
+[w('REACT',Word)].

-adverbial([node('FRM',[node(Word,[])])|L],L) --> [w('FRM',Word)].
+[w('FRM',Word)].

-adverbial(L,L0) -->
+initial_adverbial(L,L0) -->

-adverbial(L,L0) -->
+initial_adverbial(L,L0) -->

-adverbial(L,L0) -->
+initial_adverbial(L,L0) -->

 scon_clause(L,L0).

-adverbial calls pick up:
+initial_adverbial calls can also pick up:

 2.11 Connective words

-So far we have considered words that serve as components of either phrases or clauses.
+So far, we have considered words that serve as components of either phrases or clauses.
 There is a further class of words with the tags of Table 2.17 that serve as the means to connect phrases and clauses.

 Table 2.17: Tags for connective words